-BAS is a free service helping people on benefits and low incomes with problems with welfare
+BAS provides free advice and advocacy to people on benefits and low incomes

 Making a difference: Some Client Stories from 2017